Scarlett4262/Fraud-Detection/README.md

 ## Introduction

 Credit card fraud poses a significant threat to financial institutions and consumers worldwide, leading to substantial financial losses annually.
-As digital transactions become increasingly prevalent, the need for robust fraud detection systems is more critical than ever. **FraudShield** is a machine learning project aimed at detecting fraudulent credit card transactions with high accuracy, thereby enhancing security and trust in financial systems.
+As digital transactions become increasingly prevalent, the need for robust fraud detection systems is more critical than ever.
+This is a machine learning project aimed at detecting fraudulent credit card transactions with high accuracy, thereby enhancing security and trust in financial systems.

 ## Project Goals